 The world is a bewildering, ridiculous place.
 It’s easy to forget that while you’re tying your shoes, selecting a croissant, driving the same stretch of pale gray highway for the eleven-hundredth time.
 Elizabeth Crane mines the everyday and reveals what we’re missing.
 It’s unsettling.
 It’s hilarious.
 It’s…beyond.
 And you just know she’s having a great time, because suddenly you are, too.

-Author of the forthcoming Eat Only When You’re Hungry
+Author of Eat Only When You’re Hungry

 A Hollywood Story of Star-crossed Philanderers